zdharma-continuum/zinit/README.md

 The `ice` subcommand – modifiers for following single command. `notabug` – the site `notabug.org`

 # News
+* 12-07-2018
+  - For docker and new machine provisioning, there's a trick that allows to install all [turbo-mode](#turbo-mode-zsh--53) plugins by scripting:

+    ```zsh
+    zsh -i -c -- '-zplg-scheduler burst'
+    ```

 * 10-07-2018
   - Ice `wait'0'` now means actually short time – you can load plugins and snippets **very quickly** after prompt.